-

 If the sauce is too thick, add a little more milk.

-If too runny, return to the heat and add a knob of butter mixed with an equal quantity of plain flour.
+If too runny, return to the heat and add 2 slices of butter mixed with an equal quantity of plain flour.

 Prepare the Pate Brisee:

-Sift the flour and a pinch of salt into a mound on the work surface and add the diced butter.
+Sift the flour and add a pinch of salt into a mound on the work surface and add the softened butter.

-Rub in the butter with your fingertips until the mixture resembles breadcrumbs.
+Rub in the butter with your fingertips until the mixture looks like breadcrumbs.

-Knead lightly by hand (your hands should be cold - if necessary hold them under cold running water) or using a metal palette knife.
+Knead lightly by hand (your hands should be cold) or using a metal palette knife.

-Wrap the pastry in cling film, flatten gently with a rolling pin and chill in the refrigerator for 1 hour.
+Wrap the pastry in cling film, flatten gently with a rolling pin and chill in the refrigerator for about an hour.

 Preheat the oven to 180°C (350°F) Gas Mark 4.